 Lemon pasta with chicken

 This vegetarian spaghetti dish is super satisfying as is, but it pairs perfectly with chicken piccata!
 Or, you can always shred leftover baked chicken (or even rotisserie chicken) and throw it in the pasta.
 (Lots more chicken recipes here to pair with this lighter spaghetti al limone).
+When I'm in the mood for seafood, I love to toss in some sautéed shrimp for a little extra protein.

 Serve lemon spaghetti with